RushikeshAgashe/Controller_Code/README.md

 # FREEDM_Controller_Code
-This repository contains the source code for the Control Code on TMS320F28335 with MODBUS communication Buck-Modbus has fully functional MODBUS and CAN communication codes, verified on 03/27/2018.
+This repository contains the source code for the Control Code on TMS320F28335 with MODBUS communication.
+Buck-Modbus has fully functional MODBUS and CAN communication codes, verified on 03/27/2018.

  NOTES: